mdhossain026/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---

 **As a**  Business Development Manager
- **I need**  functionalities  for collection doctor from field by company field staff **So that**  MRPC system can use these data  for user specific purpose
+ **I need**  functionalities  for collection doctor from field by company field staff.
+ **So that**  MRPC system can use these data  for user specific purpose

  ### Details and Assumptions